Don Bergeron, Park Manager

-If you are a beach lover head over the boardwalks and when you hit the sand, walk in either direction a short distance and you can find your own little quiet piece of paradise.
-There you can spend time swimming in the beautiful blue green waters of the Gulf of Mexico or just lay back on your beach towel and let your batteries recharge.
+If you are a beach lover, head over the boardwalks, and when you hit the sand, walk in either direction a short distance and find your own little quiet piece of paradise.
+Spend time swimming in the beautiful blue-green waters of the Gulf of Mexico or just lay back on your beach towel and let your batteries recharge.

 As you retrace your steps back to the marina you may spot osprey nesting in the pines.
-You may also catch a glimpse of several species of hawks that call the island home.
-Along the way you might encounter gopher tortoise or even an eastern diamond back rattlesnake.
+You also may catch a glimpse of several species of hawks.
+Along the way you might encounter gopher tortoise or even an Eastern diamond back rattlesnake.
 Just make sure you observe it from a distance.